-What We Measured and the Results
+What was Measured and the Results:

-Water Temperature: Temperature is measured in °C. Juvenile brook trout need water temperatures under 19°C for growth and will generally not survive in temperatures above 24°C. The bulk of the measurements were between 19°C and 24°C for the ten week period.
-In 2016, temperatures were similar to 2015, but slightly warmer than 2014 results.
-Six sites exceeded the 24°C on August 17, 2016.
-The removal of Ed Bills Dam on the East Branch of the Eightmile in the fall of 2015 resulted in a notable stream temperature decrease at the monitoring point immediately below the dam.
-The new site at Muddy Brook within Devil's Hopyard was added in 2016 and this site consistently had the lowest temperatures.
+Water Temperature: Stream temperature is measured in °C. Juvenile brook trout need water temperatures under 19°C for growth and will generally not survive in temperatures above 24°C. The East Branch of the Eightmile at Morgan Rd reached above 24.0°C on August 22, 2019 measuring 24.4°C. The removal of Ed Bills Dam on the East Branch of the Eightmile in the fall of 2015 resulted in a notable stream temperature decrease at the monitoring point immediately below the dam.
+The new site at Muddy Brook within Devil's Hopyard which was added in 2016, has consistently had the lowest temperatures for the past four summers.

 pH: pH measures how alkaline or acidic a substance is.
 A pH of 7 is neutral.
 Most inland streams have a pH range of about 6.5 to 8.
-With the exception of one low reading on the East Branch of the Eightmile at Morgan Road, which may very well have been due to instrument/human error, pH was within expected ranges.
+Values for pH were within expected ranges for the summer of 2019.
+The East Branch of the Eightmile at Morgan Road continues to have the lowest average pH value (meaning water is more acidic).

 Dissolved Oxygen: Dissolved oxygen (DO) is measured in mg/L. Brook trout need DO levels above 7 mg/L to survive.
 The minimum standard adopted by CT DEEP is no less than 5mg/L in freshwater streams.
-DO levels are generally lowest on hot summer days early in the morning as aquatic plants have not been producing oxygen.
-Overall DO levels were lower in 2016, with a number of stream segments falling below 7 mg/L on several days.
-On average, Muddy Brook maintained the highest levels of DO during the summer and was the only stream to stay above 7 mg/L on all days measured.
+DO levels are generally lowest on hot summer days early in the morning as aquatic plants have not been producing oxygen and warmer water holds less dissolved oxygen.
+In the summer of 2019, there were no results below 5mg/L but there were results below 7mg/L. Muddy Brook at the Devil's Hopyard continues to have the highest levels of DO.
+The DO measurements collected on the last day of field work have been removed because of equipment malfunction.

-Conductivity: Conductivity is the measurement of an electrical current in the stream as a result of inorganic dissolved solids.
+\Conductivity: Conductivity is the measurement of an electrical current in the stream as a result of inorganic dissolved solids.
 It is measured in microsiemens per centimeter (us/cm).
 Each stream tends to have its own conductivity "fingerprint" since it is often based on the geology and soil in the area.
 Significant changes though can indicate possible pollution sources.
-Slight upward trending of two segments, East Branch of the Eightmile at Darling Road and Morgan Road, may be partially explained due to drought conditions.
-All streams segments were within acceptable ranges.
+Calculated trendlines had indicated upward trending of most stream segments, from 2014-2017.
+In general, trendlines showed slightly upward trending or generally flat trends for all segments in the summer of 2019.
+All stream segments' conductivity levels dropped or stayed relatively the same on July 25, 2019 and August 29, 2019 following rain events.

-Total Dissolved Solids (TDS): This is a measurement of the amount of solids dissolved in the water.
+\Total Dissolved Solids (TDS): This is a measurement of the amount of solids dissolved in the water.
 It is measured in mg/L or ppm.
 Distilled water has very low levels of TDS.
-Polluted water can have much higher measurements.
+Polluted water can have much higher readings.
 Each stream generally has its own baseline range.
-Freshwater lakes and streams generally fall within the range of 50-250 mg/L. Slight upward trending of two segments, East Branch of the Eightmile at Darling Road and Morgan Road, may be partially explained due to drought conditions.
-All stream segments were within acceptable ranges.
+Freshwater lakes and streams generally fall within the range of 50-250 mg/L but may be lower due to the types of rock and sediment formations.
+Calculated trendlines generally follow those as noted in conductivity levels above.
+All stream segments' TDS levels dropped or stayed relatively the same on July 25,2019 and August 29, 2019 following rain events.